JakeWharton/DiskLruCache/README.md

 __public Editor edit(String key)__

-Returns an editor for the entry named `key`, or `null` if it cannot currently be edited.
+Returns an editor for the entry named `key`, or `null` if another edit is in progress.

 *Throws:*